dont-fund-this/jam/.considerate.thirds/porn.md

 id be looking for answers further than art vs porn [i-had-something-for-this]

+if the people who did the flying spegetti monster are also the same people from the nestling, ramen
+[oh-i-remembered]

-who am i, whoever produced or took the photo or was the model for the magaize that did the cover with the model nude except for a bullwhip held in some way out of frame so that it kinda looked like a tail.
+who am i, whoever produced or took the photo or was the model for the magaize that did the cover with the model nude except for a bullwhip held in some way out of frame so that it kinda looked like a tail?